 Sleeve gastrectomy is a restrictive procedure used to treat morbid obesity and help patients lose significant weight rapidly.
 It also treats many medical conditions, including hypertension, sleep apnea, and Type II Diabetes.

 Like most surgical procedures, there are always pros and cons to consider before committing to the surgery itself.
 Make sure you understand the procedure completely and the risks associated with it.

-Pros of Gastric Sleeve
+Advantages of Gastric Sleeve

 Next, the amount of weight loss in regards to gastric sleeve is significant.
 Some studies suggest patients can achieve 40-60% weight loss in the first few years following surgery.
 This weight loss will lead to an improvement in several medical conditions patients may have been diagnosed with before surgery.

-Because gastric sleeve is not malabsorptive and is restrictive, there is no malabsorption of nutrients.
+Because gastric sleeve is not malabsorptive and is restrictive, there is no malabsorption of nutrients, like gastric bypass.
 Patients can eat what they want just in smaller portion sizes.
 Because the patient eats less, they must choose nutritious foods that give them energy and not junk.

-Cons of Gastric Sleeve
+Disadvantages of Gastric Sleeve

 Also, gastric sleeve only limits the ability to eat solid foods, not liquids that can prevent weight loss if consumed.
 If poor food choices are made, the stomach can stretch and manipulate the procedure over time.